Homeownership Assistance Programs in DC Pt. 3: Resources to Help You Buy A Home

 Assistance available to employees depends on years of service and available funding.

 - For applicants with 2 to 4 years of service, the grant amount is $3,000.
-If an applicant is married with a partner who is also eligible for the grant, the maximum grant amount is $5,500.
+If an applicant is married to a partner who is also eligible for the grant, the maximum grant amount is $5,500.

 - For applicants with 5 to 10 years of service, the grant amount is $6,000, and if an applicant’s partner is also eligible for the program, the maximum amount is $9,500.